-The safety of students and employees is our top priority as we finalize plans for the start of the new school year on September 8.
-We have offered our families a choice of two instruction plans for the 2020-21 school year -- a full-time Virtual Academy program and a hybrid/blended approach of 2 days in school and 3 days virtually, which reduces capacities in our schools and facilities to maximize safe distancing.
-Our ultimate goal, though, is to move to 5-day, in-person instruction as quickly and as safely as possible, based on a declining spread of COVID-19 cases in Lexington County and guidance from a number of sources.
+The safety of students and employees is our top priority as we open our new school year.
+Our students are beginning the year with a choice of two instruction models -- a full-time Virtual Academy program and a hybrid/blended approach of 2 days in school and 3 days remotely, which reduces capacities in our schools and facilities to maximize safe distancing.
+Our ultimate goal, though, is to move to 5-day, in-person instruction as quickly and as safely as possible, based on guidance and recommendations from a number of sources.

 Our 2020-21 Return to Schools Guide for Families offers a closer look at our instruction plans.
-We also have a wealth of information on our district and school websites about new policies and procedures for our "new normal" amid COVID-19, including health and safety measures we’ll be implementing on buses and in our schools and facilities.
-Among those steps is a mask requirement for all of our students and employees; new attendance standards for hybrid and virtual students; nurse guidance and DHEC case protocols; and much more.
+We also have a wealth of information on our district and school websites about new policies and procedures for our "new normal" amid COVID-19, including health and safety measures on buses and in our schools and facilities; mask requirements for all of our students and employees; new attendance standards for hybrid and virtual students; nurse guidance and DHEC case protocols; and much more.

 Dr. William B. James Jr.